Joe Wilkinson: My Mate's a Footballer

-In 2023, Joe Wilkinson and Patrick Bamford, began a podcast titled My Mate's a Footballer, a weekly podcast centred around Wilkinson's dream to be best mates with a footballer.
+In 2023, Joe Wilkinson and Patrick Bamford began a weekly podcast titled My Mate's a Footballer, centered around Wilkinson's dream to be best mates with a footballer.
 The two discuss the ins and outs of professional sport, with Bamford able to give insight into the dressing room of Leeds United.

 Personal life

 Wilkinson and his wife, Petra Exton, live in Brighton.
 He has a stepson.
 Wilkinson has described his life as "boring" but argues it has been useful in giving him material for his stand-up act.

 He is a supporter of Gillingham F.C.